-Have you ever noticed that much of your life exists on routine?
+Have you ever noticed that much of your life exists on Caregiving routine?

-It only seems natural that when you move into caregiving mode, that you’d also develop a routine.
+It only seems natural that you’d also develop a routine when you move into caregiving mode.
 But when your loved one is frail or ill, it can seem like it’s 24 hours of chaos where it’s anything but routine.

 What should you do?

 Do what you can do each day.
 Have enough structure to keep you on task, but be willing to let things go if you sense friction.
-Your routine might be to get up at a certain time of the day, and to eat meals together at certain times.
+For example, your routine might be to get up at a certain time of the day and to eat meals together at certain times.
 Go with the flow if they’re just not capable of it, and need something different depending on the day.

 Stick with the familiar